 You can read much more about this snorkeling activity in Bohol in Snorkeling in Balicasag.
 If you have a dive certification, don’t hesitate and read Diving in Balicasag.

-If by the rarest chance you don’t see turtles here, other places with a high chance of swimming with them are Apo Island and Moalboal.
+If by some rare chance you don’t see turtles here, other places with a high chance of swimming with them are Apo Island and Moalboal.

 2. Pamilacan

 Meanwhile, Pamilacan’s coral is in fabulous condition and you’ll be able to enjoy thousands of colorful fish.
-With luck, you might also see the odd dolphin or even a whale.
+With luck, you might also see an occasional dolphin or even a whale.

 To swim in the sanctuary area you have to pay for a guide and a government fee (250 pesos per person).

-As a curiosity, you’ll also find here a fort made entirely of coral from the Spanish colonial period.
-It was used to watch for the arrival of “Moros.”
+As a fun fact, you’ll also find here a fort made entirely of coral from the Spanish colonial period.
+It was used to watch for incoming “Moros raiders.”

 * You can read all about it in Things to do in Pamilacan